AVEVA/AVEVA-Samples-OMF/basic_samples/OMF_API/Readme.md

 The samples are written in a way that the same sample can send to both PI and OCS.
 This is controlled by either the crendential file passed in or by an override variable in the program.

-NOTE: Automated tests are currently OCS only.

-NOTE: The examples for PI are tested against the PI Web API OMF accepting endpoint.
-The Connector Relay OMF endpoint is the only current endpoint.
-These samples should generally work if you change the OMF Version Header to 1.0, but they are untested and there might be more changes required.
+The examples for PI are tested against the PI Web API OMF accepting endpoint.